 - Redness or swelling of the vulva.

-It can be hard to know if your symptoms are from bacterial vaginosis, a yeast infection, or trichomoniasis (an STI caused by a tiny parasite) [std link].
+It can be hard to know if your symptoms are from bacterial vaginosis, a yeast infection, or trichomoniasis (an STI caused by a tiny parasite).
 These all can have similar-looking symptoms and are common in women.
-To know precisely what you have and to receive the proper treatment, you need to visit a doctor and get tested.
+You must visit a doctor and get tested to know what you have and receive the proper treatment.

 Even women who receive successful treatment from a doctor can keep getting BV.
 So, let’s dive into why you keep getting bacterial vaginosis and ways to prevent BV from returning.